meilisearch/meilisearch-dart/README.md

 void main() async {
   var client = MeiliSearchClient('http://127.0.0.1:7700', 'masterKey');

-  // An index where movies are stored. var index = client.index('movies');
+  // An index is where the documents are stored. var index = client.index('movies');

    const documents = [